ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 One milestone?
 Two milestones?
 How about three.

-Once again, [mrekk](https://osu.ppy.sh/users/7562902) has surprised all of us with what he could do, as he [FC'd the top difficulty](https://osu.ppy.sh/scores/osu/4382393442) of [Nevo](https://osu.ppy.sh/users/7451883)'s rendition of [THE ORAL CIGARETTES - Mou Ii kai?](https://osu.ppy.sh/beatmapsets/807850#osu/1695382), something that many top players have attempted to do, and failed, with the closest attempts before being [aetrna](https://osu.ppy.sh/users/6447454)'s 1-miss attempt from 2.5 years ago and [Rimuru](https://osu.ppy.sh/users/9269034)'s 2 misses the very same month, making mrekk's play a good endgame score with its 10 stars of difficulty induced by 288 BPM streams with HDDT scattered across the map, as well as the huge jumps at the end.
+Once again, ::mrekk::{ user-id=7562902 } has surprised all of us with what he could do, as he [FC'd the top difficulty](https://osu.ppy.sh/scores/osu/4382393442) of ::Nevo::{ user-id=7451883 }'s rendition of [THE ORAL CIGARETTES - Mou Ii kai?](https://osu.ppy.sh/beatmapsets/807850#osu/1695382), something that many top players have attempted to do, and failed, with the closest attempts before being ::aetrna::{ user-id=6447454 }'s 1-miss attempt from 2.5 years ago and ::Rimuru::{ user-id=9269034 }'s 2 misses the very same month, making mrekk's play a good endgame score with its 10 stars of difficulty induced by 288 BPM streams with HDDT scattered across the map, as well as the huge jumps at the end.

 You can witness it for yourself below: